 Use of an Arithmetic expression in the Settings window (Numeric-type Data Item)

-This time I used a Service Task (Data Assignment) for the discount calculations to cope with the splitting process.
+This time I used Update Data for the discount calculations to cope with the splitting process.
 However, the Expression field in the settings window of a Numeric-type Data Item can be used for arithmetic operations as well.
 For example, you can achieve a 50% discount by setting the same expression as with the Discount Task like in the figure below.
 However, you should remember that the Expression field in the settings window can’t set a split condition for a 50% discount for payments over $1000.

 Although within the settings window of a Numeric-type Data Item it is not possible to change expressions according to any conditions, it may not be necessary if the App doesn’t require a splitting process.
 Please use the property according to the implementation you want.

-As explained above, the use of a Table-type Data Item and Service Task (Data Assignment) will make it possible to perform various calculations.
+As explained above, the use of a Table-type Data Item and Update Data will make it possible to perform various calculations.
 Questetra BPM Suite will help with troublesome monetary calculations that can change the formula according to the conditions faster without bothering any staff members.